gokcehan/lf/doc.md

 ## clearmaps

-Remove all keybindings associated with the `map` command.
+Remove all keybindings associated with the `map` and `vmap` command.
 This command can be used in the config file to remove the default keybindings.
 For safety purposes, `:` is left mapped to the `read` command, and `cmap` keybindings are retained so that it is still possible to exit `lf` using `:quit`.